 When was the last time you updated that information?

 Microchips literally only have a unique ID number; it doesn’t do the vet or shelter any good unless it is registered AND updated.
 There are many pet registry sites out there, for a free place to register your pet go to Found Animals, the one we like that gives you several benefits is HomeAgain.
-For an annual membership of $19.99/year, your pet will be entered in a national database, give you access to a Lost Pet Specialist, send out Pet Alerts when you report your pet missing, gives you access to an Emergency Medical Hotline, and gives Travel Assistance for pets found very far from home.
+For an annual membership of $19.99/year, your pet will be entered in a national database, give you access to a Lost Pet Specialist, send out Pet Alerts when you report your pet missing, gives you access to an Emergency Medical Hotline, and provides Travel Assistance for pets found very far from home.
 To facilitate your pet coming safely home to you, it is important that you update your contact information if anything changes, and we recommend that you update your information annually.

 Do you have the microchip number written down and accessible?